roytang/blog/content/notes/2023/06/boardgames/index.md

 After we got tired of Conan, we played a bit more of Scout and Maskman ([we last played them more than a month ago](/2023/05/gameday/)!), and we found out we had actually been playing Scout wrong last time and the actual rules were much more challenging.
 (I did so poorly)!

 {{% photos 20230603 %}}

+(The day also had a fair amount of Street Fighter VI!)